git-pull/website/code_explorer/django-vs-flask.rst

 thread).

-By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la Django ORM, Alchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
-This leaves devs to fill in the blanks, and should they decide to contribute a patch: create a PR, get a reponse, and wait until a release is finally tagged.
+By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la Django ORM, Alchemy, DRF, and django-guardian) fail to materialize, creating extensions that are porous.
+This leaves devs to fill in the blanks for all-inclusive functionality that'd already be working had they just picked a different tool for the job.

-Help relies on sites like StackOverflow and programming the solution in-house.
-Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

-It's also error-prone to program replacements to these systems; whether you're the first or millionth developer who mapped out the same abstraction.
-Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
-It invites increased cases of customer-losing bugs where something breaks and it isn't until months later.
-When that lone `Intercom`_ message mentions something's broke, and has been for a while.

 Conclusion
 ==========